 It's going to become especially convenient to pocket the all-but-confirmed 4.7-inch iPhone 6 in your jeans and always stow the next 9.7-inch iPad Air 2 in a bag later this year.

 At the same time, iWatch leaks have pointed to Nike FuelBand SE-inspired fitness tracking and biometric sensors.
 Apple could possibly take more cues from the sneaker maker instead of its smartwatches rivals.

 For a gadget that supposedly keeps the time, the iWatch release date rumors have been all over the place.
 It highlights the fact that no one outside of Apple has the full scoop.

-Most reports tilt toward an October launch with mass production kicking off later this month.
+Most reports tilt toward an October launch with mass production thought to been started in the summer.